UNIGIS module: Spatial Simulation

 Chaotic systems have no inherent causal relationships, every situation is novel and the first solution strategy is immediate action to stabilise the system.

-Before we dive deeper into modelling, let me provide a list of important terms:
+Before we dive deeper into modelling, Table 1.1 provides a definition of some important terms:

 Conceptual models | break down a real world phenomenon into parts that are relevant for the model’s purpose. |